codess-aus/DP-200/README.md

 **Create an access policy on a blob storage container**.
 Access policies allow you to add an additional level of control to blobs.
 They are not used with Data Factory and Databricks.

 **Create a blob storage container**.
 Blob storage containers allow you to store arbitrary data in Azure.
 Blob storage containers are not required to use Databricks and Data Factory.

+**Event Hub as the input stream type**.
+Event Hub is a managed streaming platform and event ingestion service with the ability to process millions of events per second.
+Event Hub provides compatibility with the Kafka protocol in the standard and dedicated pricing tiers.
+Event Hub could be used directly by Kafka applications and Azure Stream Analytics as well without configuring custom connectors.

+**Avro as the serialization format**.
+Avro is a binary serialization format that relies on schemas to define what fields are present and their type.
+Event Hub focuses on the streaming itself, but you can use the Schema Registry in the Kafka applications to validate the schema.

+You should not use IOT Hub or Blob Storage.
+Both input streams are supported by Azure Stream Analytics.
+However, they are not compatible with Apache Kafka protocols.
+You can configure a custom connector in Kafka Connect to integrate a producer with IOT Hub from an Apache Kafka cluster.
+However, you need to directly consume from the social media data stream.

+You should not use CSV or JSON as the serialization format.
+These formats are plain-text and the social media platform sends data in binary format.